Expresso da Vitória: First continental champion in history

 On December 18, 1947, Vasco received the official invitation to compete in the 1948 South American Championship of Champions, in Santiago, organized by the Chilean champions club Colo-Colo.
 In addition to Vasco and the organizer, five more clubs took part in the competition: the Argentine River Plate, the Uruguayan Nacional, the Bolivian Litoral, the Ecuatorian Emelec, and the Peruvian Deportivo Municipal.
 This was the great favorite of the tournament: exercising wide dominance over Argentine football in the 40's, the River Plate's La Máquina had Alfredo Di Stéfano as its great star, considered the best player in the world at the time, while the Argentine squad was considered the great South American squad.
 Another club pointed out as a favorite was Nacional.
 Vasco, on the other hand, did not enjoy such prestige among the international chronicle.

 Vasco da Gama against River Plate for 1948 South American Championship.

 Vasco da Gama landed in Santiago on February 8.
 The Vasco delegation consisted of 26 members under the leadership of Diogo Rangel: the director, Octávio Póvoas; the physician Amílcar Giffoni; the masseuse Mario Américo; cook Laudelino de Oliveira; referee Alberto da Gama Malcher; journalist Ricardo Serran (from the newspaper O Globo), coach Flavio Costa and eighteen players.
 The team was formed by the goalkeeper Moacir Barbosa, the defenders Augusto and Wilson, the midfielders Danilo Alvim, Ely and Jorge Dias, and the strikers Ademir Menezes, Chico, Djalma, Friaça, Ismael, Maneca and Lelé.

 Vasco came away with the trophy after a deciding 0–0 draw against River Plate on the last round of matches.
 Vasco da Gama had already defeated Lítoral and Emelec 1–0 each, thumped Nacional 3–1, trashed Deportivo Municipal 4–0 and tied 1–1 with the host club Colo-Colo.

 Last years

 The team would win three more editions of the Campeonato Carioca in 1949, 1950 and 1952.
-The coach Flávio Costa was chosen to lead the Brazil national team in the 1950 FIFA World Cup, which also had six players from Vasco in its starting roster, while he was still at Vasco.
+The coach Flávio Costa was chosen to lead the Brazil national team in the 1950 FIFA World Cup, which also had six players from Vasco in its starting roster (Ademir, Augusto, Barbosa, Danilo, Friaça and Jair), while he was still at Vasco.
 In 1953, the club started looking for younger players.
 The old players were then replaced by new players, such as Vavá, Ademir's replacement, who was making his debut that year.
 Vavá would command a next Vasco team after Expresso da Vitória, which would go on to win important titles such as the 1957 Tournoi de Paris.